A pro-business environment

 Global connectivity

-As it is strategically positioned, Dublin is a critical transatlantic gateway, offering access to both European and North American markets.
+Due to its strategic positioning, Dublin is a critical transatlantic gateway that offers access to both European and North American markets.
 As the only native English-speaking country in the EU, Ireland provides a unique advantage for global firms navigating European operations.

-As a committed member of the EU and Eurozone, Ireland has access to its 750-million-strong consumer base, supported by Dublin’s world-class transport infrastructure.
+A committed member of the EU and Eurozone, Ireland has access to a 750-million-strong consumer base, supported by Dublin’s world-class transport infrastructure.
 The city is also one of the most globally connected in the world, making it a preferred location for international headquarters.

 Dublin’s economic, cultural, and political ties with the United States also enhance its appeal.
 Ireland is the only EU country to offer US pre-clearance, which streamlines business travel and enables direct, efficient access to key US markets.